ryanttb/surii.net/README.md

 * apps should have an "L Close" button to return to surii.net home page
 * spell Friend Code as two capitalized words
 * surii.friendCode and surii.nickName are read-only, do not change them
+* you must have an index.html file
+* all initial content (layout, images, etc.) must be local; ajax can be used to get more later
+* your app folder should match your app name exactly, including case

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).